secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Alternate User Method - Metasploit.md

 --  ----
   0   Nibbleblog 4.0.3
 ```
-- We need to set the admin username and password `admin:nibbles` and the `TARGETURI` to `nibbleblog`.
+- Now, we need to set the admin username/password to `admin:nibbles`, as well as the `TARGETURI` to `nibbleblog`.
 ```shell-session
 msf6 exploit(multi/http/nibbleblog_file_upload) > set username admin
 username => admin